Mayor of Guffey, Monster the Cat

 Guffey is a small mountain town and has its own website on which I found a telephone number that seemed to be for tourism-type calls.
 My call to that number was answered promptly by Charlie Morreale, who identified himself as an employee at Guffey’s Garage.
 (The website mentions that Guffey’s Garage is no longer a working auto garage; the site says “we can help you with propane, ice, and custom welding jobs.
 We also carry an assortment of new and used plumbing and electrical supplies.”)
 The Garage people also seem to have collected “oddities.”
 If you want to see the museum’s collection, “ask for the key at the Garage” and you can let yourself in.
 Love it….just like a New York museum!

 But back to Shanda, the dog mayor.
 I asked Charlie about Shanda, and his reply was a guffaw: “Boy are you out of touch!”

 “I know that Shanda’s term ended in 1998,” I replied.
 “I’m calling to find out who replaced Shanda.”
-I had learned from the previous information that Shanda was unique in being a canine mayor.
+Shanda was unique in Guffey for being a canine mayor.
 The “Democats” had dominated since 1988 when a cat named Paisley was elected mayor.
 Paisley died and was replaced by Smudge le Plume.
-Sadly Smudge was murdered by an unapprehended owl, and a third cat, Whiffey le Gone, was then elected.
+Sadly, Smudge was murdered by a never-apprehended owl.
+A third cat, Whiffey le Gone, was then elected.

-Whiffey was forced to step down when her owners moved to a ranch; that left an opening for Shanda, whose owner was quoted as stating that Shanda was against any leash law, and “unlike other politicians, she really does listen to you.”
+Whiffey was forced to step down when her owners moved to a ranch.
+This left an opening for Shanda, whose owner was quoted as stating that Shanda was against any leash law, and “unlike other politicians, she really does listen to you.”